 PGC also boasts the 1947 Ryder Cup roster in addition to Sam Snead and Ben Hogan, to include Lloyd Mangrum, Porky Oliver, Lew Worsham, Byron Nelson, Herman Carron and Jimmy Demaret.
 Nor the winners of Fred Meyer Challenges- players such as Curtis Strange, Greg Norman, Gary Player, Payne Stewart, Isao Aoki, Paul Azinger, Bob Tway and Peter Jacobsen.

 Bobby Jones entertained the members with an exhibition in 1934.
 The legendary Ben Hogan shot 65-69-63-64 to win the 1945 Portland Open.
-The 63--tied by Dr. Cary Middlecoff at the Western Open--stand to this day as the course record.
-Ben Hogan captured the prestigious PGA Championship in 1946 and the following year led the American team to a near clean sweep of the British team in the 1947 Ryder Cup.
+The 63--tied by Dr. Cary Middlecoff at the Western Open--stands to this day as the course record.
+Ben Hogan captured his first major at the prestigious PGA Championship in 1946 and the following year led the American team to a near clean sweep of the British team in the 1947 Ryder Cup.
 PGC has hosted seven Portland Opens, five Portland Classics as well as the 1969 Alcan Championship, and the 1982 U.S. Senior Open.

 The following is a list of national and major section tournaments held at Portland Golf Club: